February 17, 2013

 FNIH board treasurer Paul M. Montrone, PhD, added“I nominated Jim because of his experience in the medical field and his extensive financial background.
 His work as a trustee of the Dana-Farber Cancer Institute will bring an added dimension to the FNIH board of directors.”

 November 22, 2012

-As a managing partner at Goldman Sachs, University of Virginia professor James Donovan has extensive personal experience in the business world.
+As a managing director at Goldman Sachs, University of Virginia professor James Donovan has extensive personal experience in the business world.
 During his “Outside the Box” lecture, Donovan explained that client relationships can be strengthened significantly when the whole picture is acknowledged.